For additional information about these degree programs, please see the FES Graduate Program Handbook on the Student Resources page.

 What is a typical MF degree program like?

-MF students typically do not develop or conduct research, and are not required to submit a research proposal, do a presentation of this proposal, or write a thesis.
-Instead, MF students are required to complete a capstone project with the guidance of their major professor and graduate committee.
-MF students typically need 3 - 5 terms (1 - 1.5 years) to complete their degree.
+Unlike MS students, MF students typically do not develop or conduct high-level research, and are not required to submit a research proposal, do a presentation of this proposal, or write a thesis (although some major professors and graduate committees may ask for a proposal and/or presentation).
+Instead, MF students must complete a capstone project with the guidance of their major professor and graduate committee.
+MF students typically need 3-5 terms (1-1.5 years) to complete their degree.

-The FES Ph.D degree prepares students to conduct original scientific research in a specific field and includes deepening disciplinary and interdisciplinary knowledge and skills.
+The PhD degree prepares students to conduct original research in a specific field and includes deepening disciplinary and interdisciplinary knowledge and skills.

 Who applies to the PhD program?

-The Ph.D degree is designed for students seeking careers at the highest levels of research in their specific discipline or at the intersection of a diversity of disciplines.
-A Ph.D can be a pivotal benefit for those seeking high-level or impactful careers in biophysical or social science, but it requires a serious, long-term commitment of mental, physical, and emotional energy.
-Students should carefully consider their goals and evaluate whether earning a Ph.D is the best way to meet these goals.
-Applicants to the FES Ph.D program are not required to have an MS degree in their intended Ph.D field.
+The PhD degree is designed for students seeking careers at the highest levels of research in their specific discipline or at the intersection of a diversity of disciplines.
+A PhD can be a pivotal benefit for those seeking high-level or impactful careers in biophysical or social science, but it requires a serious, long-term commitment of mental, physical, and emotional energy.
+Students should carefully consider their goals and evaluate whether earning a PhD is the best way to meet these goals.
+Applicants to the PhD program in FES are not required to have earned a Masters degree in their intended PhD field.
+Please see the ‘Considerations for Admission’ tab for further information on applying for a PhD without a Masters degree.

 What is a typical PhD program like?

-Newly-enrolled Ph.D students are expected to be familiar with the basic concepts of scientific research, including defining researchable questions, writing a research proposal, collecting and analyzing data, and communicating the results.
-Ph.D students are expected to provide the scientific creativity and rigor to identify impactful areas of research, develop researchable questions and research investigations, carry out these investigations and effectively communicate the results.
-Ph.D students typically publish 3-4 papers in scientific journals as part of their dissertation.
-Ph.D students typically need 4 - 5 years to complete their degree, although some students complete in 3 - 3.5 years.
+Newly enrolled PhD students are expected to be familiar with the basic concepts of research, including defining researchable questions or hypotheses, writing a research proposal, collecting and analyzing data, and communicating their results.
+PhD students are expected to provide the creativity and rigor to identify impactful areas of research, develop researchable questions or hypotheses and research investigations, carry out these investigations, and effectively communicate their results.
+PhD students are usually expected to publish 3-4 papers in journals as a result of their dissertation and present their results at professional meetings.
+PhD students typically need 3-5 years to complete their degree.

-Ph.D students are expected to build credibility in their field by publishing their research, contributing to peer-reviewed journals, presenting at conferences, attending workshops and meetings, and seeking collaborations with other members of the field.
-Depending on their goals and interests, Ph.D students may also be expected to build teaching experience, engage in professional development opportunities, and provide service to their discipline or their department.
+PhD students are expected to build credibility in their field by publishing their research, contributing to peer-reviewed journals, presenting at conferences, attending workshops and meetings, and seeking collaborations with other members of the field.
+Depending on their goals and interests, PhD students may also be expected to build teaching experience, engage in professional development opportunities, and provide service to their discipline or the department, college, or university.